| Other San Antonio Area Roads

 determined to be the best long-term solution.

-overpass will remove all traffic coming from SH 151 and send it over
+overpass removes all traffic coming from SH 151 and sends

 Westwood Loop before merging onto ARP.
-This will eliminate the need for
+This eliminates the need

-the segregated lanes and associated turn restrictions on westbound ARP,
+the segregated lanes and associated turn restrictions on westbound ARP at Westwood Loop,

 thus allowing for all turning movements for traffic coming from Loop